View Network login activity

 AD

 The Login Audit History page displays all user logins and password activity, ordered by the most recent events.
-These events include details such as time stamps, user names, and event types.

 Administrators can access the Login Audit History page by clicking Logs > Login Audit History.